syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Title.md

 ## Remove Chart Title

-The following code example illustrates how to remove the chart title from the document.
+The following code example illustrates how to remove the chart title from the Word document.

 {% tabs %}